-The environmental impact of coffee production is driven by deforestation, water use, soil degradation, biodiversity loss, and emissions.
+Coffee's footprint is driven by deforestation, water use, soil degradation, biodiversity loss, and emissions.
 Choosing shade-grown, organic, fair trade, and transparent single-origin coffees from tree-rich regions can dramatically reduce your coffee footprint while supporting resilient farming communities.

-• Land and forests: Sun-grown monocultures can drive deforestation, while shade-grown coffee preserves canopy cover and carbon storage.
+Sun-grown monocultures can drive deforestation, while shade-grown coffee preserves canopy cover and carbon storage.

-• Soil and inputs: Organic practices protect soil health, reduce erosion, and limit synthetic fertilizers and pesticides.
+Organic practices protect soil health, reduce erosion, and limit synthetic fertilizers and pesticides.

-In this guide, we will walk through coffee’s journey from farm to cup, highlight the biggest environmental pressure points, and show how buying organic, fair trade, and single-origin coffees—especially roast-to-order options from Kochere—can meaningfully reduce your impact.
+In this guide, we walk through coffee's journey from farm to cup, highlight the biggest environmental pressure points, and show how buying organic, fair trade, and single-origin coffees—especially roast-to-order options from Kochere—can meaningfully reduce your impact.
+We move step by step from cultivation to brewing so you can see what is happening at each stage and where your decisions make the most difference.

 How Coffee Production Impacts the Environment